 from training.npr.org: https://training.npr.org/audio/butt-cut-what-a-glossary-of-production-terms/

 'Butt cut what?'
-A glossary of production terms
+A glossary of audio production terms and definitions

 Let’s say you are producing an audio story, and you’re asked to dip the ambi under the track, butt cut the next two acts, and then sweep up and maintain the ambi.
 If that sentence is confusing, this glossary is for you.
 Terms for producing and mixing audio go back to the days of cutting real tape with razor blades, but most of them have lived on into the era of digital production.